Engee documentation

 Details

-Sets the lower limit for the output value as a scalar, vector or matrix.
+Sets the lower limit for the output value in the form of a scalar, vector, or matrix.

 Dependencies

-To use this parameter, tick the checkbox of the parameters Limit output.
+To use this option, select the option checkbox.
+Limit output.

 Default value